 - Several episodes were edited again for the UK DVD release of season one; I'm pretty sure these edits also carry onto the TV airings (I know current TV airings of "Caffeinated Concert Tickets" contain the DVD edits), but at present I don't have the time/energy to stalk CN UK to confirm this.
 But yes, the UK DVDs (well, the season one DVD, at least) are edited as well, despite being rated PG.
 (And just cause I *know* someone'll ask - again, I'm talking about the UK DVD.
 I don't own any of the US DVDs, so I have no idea whether or not they're edited :p)

-- From "Maxin' and Relaxin'" onwards, the text "A Cartoon Network Original" has been added underneath the opening logo (like so).
-Except for "The Real Thomas" (which had a different opening due to being a special), so far, all season 6 eps have used the original opening sequence instead.
+- In the US, the text "A Cartoon Network Original" has been added underneath the opening logo from "Maxin' and Relaxin'" onwards (like so).
+Except for "The Real Thomas", "Terror Tales of the Park IV" and "Terror Tales of the Park V", (which had different openings due to being specials), so far, all season 6 eps (or at least, all of the ones listed below) have used the original opening sequence instead.
 (This is likely just due to CN UK using a generic opening for all episodes they air, and not a "deliberate" edit, but I figured it was worth pointing out anyway, since it is still technically different to the US airing. -shrug-)

 Please note that any dates listed are in day-month-year format. :)